tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 foo("hello")  # type: ignore
 ```

+In this example,

+* CPython ignores the annotations completely
+* Mypy lets the type mismatch slide due to `type: ignore`
+* Static Python does not allow this code to compile

+All of these are reasonable behaviors because each project has different goals.

 I would be remiss if I did not also mention
 [Mypyc](https://github.com/mypyc/mypyc).
 Mypyc is very similar to Static Python
 in that it takes something that looks like Python with types and generates